Inglourious Basterds (2009)

 Col. Hans Landa: Ha!
 However interesting as the thought may be, it makes not one bit of difference to how you feel.
 If a rat were to walk in here right now, as I'm talking, would you greet it with a saucer of your delicious milk?

 Perrier LaPadite: Probably not.

 Col. Hans Landa: I didn't think so.
 You don't like them.
-You don't really know why you don't like them.
-All you know is you find them repulsive.
+You don't really know why you don't like them; all you know is you find them repulsive.
 Consequently, a German soldier conducts a search of a house suspected of hiding Jews.
 Where does the hawk look?
-He looks in the barn, he looks in the attic, he looks in the cellar, he looks everywhere *he* would hide, but there's so many places it would never occur to a hawk to hide.
-However, the reason the Führer's brought me off my Alps in Austria and placed me in French cow country today is because it does occur to me.
+He looks in the barn, he looks in the attic, he looks in the cellar, he looks everywhere he would hide.
+But there's so many places it would never occur to a hawk to hide.
+However, the reason the Führer has brought me off my Alps in Austria and placed me in French cow country today is because it does occur to me.
 Because I'm aware what tremendous feats human beings are capable of once they abandon dignity.